FINTLabs/vigobas-fint-edu-ma/README.md

 ## Version 2.0.0
 Released on 2026-02-17

+### BREAKING CHANGE!
+This version is to be used in be used in beta enviroments only until all data in the FINT api environment are updated to information model 4.

 ### Features
-* Updated to information model 4.0.0 (BREAKING CHANGE)
+* Updated to information model 4.0.0

 ## Version 1.12.0